sheng09/PHYS3070-2020/Week2/README.md

 First, you can use *FORTRAN*, *C*, *C++*.
 Programs in those languages are of high computational performance, however you may need to take some computing courses (e.g., [here](https://www.coursera.org/learn/c-for-everyone)) to learn how to use them.
 Teaching those languages is out of the scope of PHYS3070, but we can help you if you have questions.

 Second, you can use some languages like *Python*, *perl*,... the so call [*Scripting language*](https://en.wikipedia.org/wiki/Scripting_language).
 Some/most of you are familiar with *Python* or have used *Python*.
-You can use *Python* in different ways.

 ### 2.4 Use Python on RSES servers
-There are different method to use Python on RSES servers.
+There are different methods to use Python on RSES servers.
 #### a) Use Python with Jupyter Notebook

 First, login to RSES servers and run the commands below: